Stiffnessometer, a magnetic-field-free superconducting stiffness meter and its application: Experimental setup

 \section{Experimental setup}

 The method is based on the fact that outside an infinitely long coil (defining the ${\bf{\hat z }}$ direction), the magnetic field is zero while the vector potential is finite.
 This vector potential is tangential and points in the ${\bf{\hat \varphi }}$ direction.
-When such an inner-coil is placed in the center of a superconducting ring, the vector potential leads to a current density in the ring according to Eq.~\ref{JtoAandPhi}.
-This current flows around the ring and generates a magnetic moment.
-The magnetic moment is detected by moving the ring and the inner-coil rigidly relative to a pickup-loop.
-The concept of the measurement is depicted in Fig.~\ref{Setup}(a).
-A typical inner-coil and two superconducting rings of the cuprate superconductor La$_{2-x}$Sr$_{x}$CuO$_{4}$ (LSCO) with $x=0.12$ are shown in Fig.~\ref{Setup}(b).
-More details on these coil and rings are given in the analysis section.
-In Fig.~\ref{Setup}(c) we present a zoom-in on three different coils with outer diameters of $2$, $0.8$, and $0.25$~mm.
-They have two layers of wires, and their length is $60$~mm.
-Our Stiffnessometer is an add-on to a Cryogenic SQUID magnetometer.
+When such an inner-coil is placed in the center of a SC ring, the vector potential leads to a current density in the ring according to Eq.~\ref{JtoAandPhi}.
+This current flows around the ring and generates a magnetic moment, which is detected by moving the ring and the inner-coil rigidly relative to a pickup-loop.
+The concept of the measurement is depicted in Fig.~\ref{fig:setup}(a).
+A typical inner-coil and two superconducting rings of the cuprate SC La$_{2-x}$Sr$_{x}$CuO$_{4}$ (LSCO) are shown in Fig.~\ref{fig:setup}(b).
+In Fig.~\ref{fig:setup}(c) we present a zoom-in on three different coils with outer diameters of $2$, $0.8$, and $0.25$~mm.
+They have 2 to 16 layers of wires with thickness between 10 and 100 $\mu$m, and their length is $60$~mm.
+Our Stiffnessometer is an add-on to a Cryogenic SQUID and to a quantum design MPMS3 magnetometers.

-Rather than using a single pickup-loop we actually use a second order gradiometer.
-It is made of three winding groups.
-The outer two are made of two loops each wound clockwise and the inner group is made of 4 loops wound anticlockwise.
-This is also demonstrated in Fig~\ref{Setup}(a).
-The gradiometer ensures that a magnetic moment generates a voltage only when it is in the vicinity of the gradiometer center.
+Both magnetometers use a second order gradiometer, rather than a single pickup-loop.
+The gradiometer is made of three winding groups.
+The outer two are constructed from two loops each, wound clockwise, and the inner group is made of 4 loops, wound anticlockwise.
+This is also demonstrated in Fig~\ref{fig:setup}(a).
+The gradiometer ensures that a magnetic moment generates voltage only when it is in the vicinity of the gradiometer center.
 Also, any field uniform in space gives zero signal even if it drifts in time.
+The gradiometer is connected to a superconducting quantum interference device (SQUID).
+The output voltage $V$ of the device is proportional to the difference between flux threading the different loops of the gradiometer.